Bad planning and “bad luck” make for a dream trip to see the whale sharks in La Paz, Mexico.

 Getting to La Paz The airport in La Paz only serves other domestic Mexican airports.
 We met some people who flew from the east coast direct to Mexico City or Guadalajara and then hopped over.
 Many Californians fly to Cabo and then drive the 2-2.5 hours to La Paz.

-Rent a Car We like Cactus Auto Rentals when we’re in Baja but Cabo has all the usual suspects.
+Rent a Car We like Cactus Auto Rentals when we’re in Baja but Los Cabos airport has all the usual suspects.
 Book ahead and walk through the gauntlet of touts to the outer counter, get a two-minute ride to their office, jump in your car and take off.
-The new freeway enables you to avoid the ride through Cabo entirely.
-The whole trip was smooth and easy.
-Parking in and around La Paz is surprisingly not difficult.
+The new freeway on Highway 19 enables you to avoid the ride through the town of Cabo entirely.
+The whole trip was smooth and easy and took about 2.5 hours of driving.
+Parking in and around La Paz is surprisingly easy.
+We saw a couple federales but no where near the number near Cabo or Tijuana.
+It was all very tranquilo.

 When to Go The whale sharks are only in La Paz during the winter months.
 It is critical to check with the tour operators to be sure the creatures you hope to see will be in town for your visit.
-For example, winter isn’t great for sportfishing.
-And the winds keep you from glamping and kayaking on any of the Sea of Cortez or Pacific islands.
+For example, winter isn’t great for sportfishing or glamping/kayaking on any of the Sea of Cortez or Pacific islands.

 Good Book Parents (and into-it kids) should read The Log from the Sea of Cortez, Steinbeck’s journeys along the coast in the 1940s.